 With Slope Day casting such a wide net on campus, the SDPB has taken every effort to involve all members of the Cornell community in the planning and development of our event.
+Our recent selections survey has received over 9,000 responses, which we analyze to determine which artists will please the most Cornellians.
 We hope to create a day where the largest possible number of students and community members will have a safe and memorable time.
 As we continue to develop our general body and solicit the opinions of our peers and faculty, the feedback has helped us steer Slope Day away from the unchecked debauchery of Slope Days past and towards a new, positive direction.

-It has been our mission to make this a 'free' event (with the obvious exception of the Student Activity Fee allotment) for all registered undergraduate and graduate students with a valid Cornell ID, while also giving students the opportunity to bring friends from outside of the community with purchase of guest passes.
+It has been our mission to make this a 'free' event (with the obvious exception of the Student Activity Fee allotment) for all registered undergraduate students with a valid Cornell ID, while also giving students the opportunity to bring friends from outside of the community with purchase of guest passes.
 In an effort to keep the Slope dominated by Cornellians, it has and always will be our policy to limit the purchase of Slope Day guest passes to Cornell students and alumni.